-A unique fleet
+A unique model: hospital ships

 Why ships?